Physical Therapy

 Fall, 2 credit hours

-This seminar course allows second year PTA students to engage in activities and discussions to foster the development of the Core Values of the PT and PTA, building on concepts introduced in PHTA 100.
+This seminar course allows second year PTA students to engage in activities and discussions to further integrate the Core Values of the PT and PTA, building on concepts introduced in PHTA 100 and PHTA 107.
 Guest speakers, class assignments and group discussion as well as outside activities will promote students’ integration of the American Physical Therapy Association Core Values of accountability, altruism, collaboration, compassion/caring, duty, excellence, inclusion, integrity, and social responsibility, in preparation for culminating clinical experiences and clinical practice as a Physical Therapist Assistant.

 Prerequisites: PHTA 104